alhubanov/salmon-solves/README.md

 **A faster hash function than the default is used.** `ahash` is used for the internal lookup tables instead of the standard library's default, which is built for resisting attacks rather than raw speed.

-**The word list is compiled into the binary.** There is no file I/O at runtime, which is also what allows the exact same code to run in a browser.
+**The word list is compiled into the binary.** There is no file I/O at runtime, which is part of what lets the identical code run in a browser.

 ## Credits